Designing for App Sandbox

 Use of accessibility APIs in assistive apps

-With App Sandbox, you can and should enable your app for accessibility, as described in Accessibility Overview for OS X. However, you cannot sandbox an assistive app such as a screen reader, and you cannot sandbox an app that controls another app.
+With App Sandbox, you can and should enable your app for accessibility, as described in Accessibility Programming Guide for OS X. However, you cannot sandbox an assistive app such as a screen reader, and you cannot sandbox an app that controls another app.

 Sending Apple events to arbitrary apps